 The Dunmore Pineapple in Falkirk, Scotland, has an interesting backstory regarding the real intention of its construction circa 1777.
 It was either built as a joke or a birthday present—but it’s agreed amongst all sources that the family did use the structure to grow fruits.

 The Vizcaya Museum and Gardens in Miami, Florida, looks like it was transplanted in the tropical metropolis straight from Spain’s storied streets.
-The vast gardens are peppered with eye-catching vistas, arches, and facades, making the trip through the gardens an adventure into what feels like another world.
+These vast gardens contain eye-catching vistas, arches, and facades, making the trip through the gardens an adventure into what feels like another world.

 Want to create your own garden folly at home?
 Our favourite lifestyle inspiration sites have plenty of how-tos, but it’s pretty simple if you want to DIY it.
 Basically, figure out what type you like (hidden treasures or obtrusive and eye-catching focal point), then choose a style like some of the ideas above.
 You can construct your own out of concrete, stone, or wood, or you can purchase premade follies from landscaping companies.
 Just remember that you want your structure to look at “real” as possible even though it was no viable purpose.